Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Monsters.md

 - Use a basic idea from folklore or urban legend, but change it in major ways.
 - Come up with a cosmological reason for the monsters in your game, and use that to decide how they consistently appear and act.
 A game in which monsters are dangerous manifestations of features in the natural world (cities, forests, oceans, etc) will have a very different style to one where every monster is an inscrutable intrusion from outside our universe.
 - Create your own creature, perhaps based on your game’s existing mythology.
-- Use a monster breed the hunters have encountered before, but vary its abilities or motivation.
+- Use a monster breed [[the hunters]] have encountered before, but vary its abilities or motivation.
-- Use a monster breed the hunters have encountered before, but showing a different aspect of it (e.g. maybe the sewer troll they met before was a hermit, and most sewer trolls live in family groups).
+- Use a monster breed [[the hunters]] have encountered before, but showing a different aspect of it (e.g. maybe the sewer troll they met before was a hermit, and most sewer trolls live in family groups).

 Pick a type based on the creature’s motivation rather than its abilities.
-Not every blood-drinking vampire is a devourer, for example; it might be a breeder, because its real goal is to create an army of vampire minions.
+Not every blood-drinking vampire is a devourer, for example; it might be a breeder, because its real goal is to create an army of vampire [[minions]].

 Here are the twelve monster types again: